cleardusk/3DDFA/readme.md

 ### Usage

-1. Clone this repo
+1. Clone this repo (this may take some time as it is a little big)
     ```
     git clone https://github.com/cleardusk/3DDFA.git  # or git@github.com:cleardusk/3DDFA.git
     cd 3DDFA
     ```
-2. Run the `main.py` with arbitary image
+2. Run the `main.py` with arbitrary image as input
     ```
     python3 main.py -f samples/test1.jpg
     ```